 5) The actual measurement is conducted with the hands-free microphone.

-6) The SNR is calculated according to [xx] for both microphones.
+6) The SNR is calculated according to Annex X for both microphones.
+The measurement approach allows for an SNR range between -10dB and 30dB.

 7) The SNR difference between the hands-free microphone and the reference microphone is determined: